Hcg Diet Halloween Tricks (Avoid the Treat-Cheat) – Healthy Halloween Tips

 With Halloween right around the corner, I thought I’d throw out a few Hcg Diet tips for those of you who have been loving my Instagram Halloween tips.
 I don’t know about you, but in the past, I have had a hard time not grabbing at least 1 mini snickers from the Halloween candy bowl.
 Well, I figured out a few tips that help me to avoid that whole, “omg I ate my son’s entire trick or treat stash!” thing from happening.
 These tips will also help build healthy habits for yourself and your family.

-- Wait until the last minute to buy your candy.
 I made this mistake last year, and bought my Halloween candy at the October 1st candy sale… which meant having chocolate bars in the house for an entire month.
 Bad idea.
-I ate more than I care to admit, and worst of all, I was constantly dealing with the “Should I? or Shouldn’t I?” which is an internal struggle worse than eating the candy!
+I ate more than I care to admit, and worst of all, I was constantly dealing with the “Should I? or Shouldn’t I?”
+Which is an internal struggle worse than eating the candy!
 So, that’s my first tip- buy the candy as late as possible and save yourself the temptation and increased risk of cheating on your Hcg Diet.

-- Eat first!
 Have a good, healthy meal before entering any type of “candy zone.”
 If there will be candy and treats within edible reach, you will be far less tempted if you have a satisfied belly.
 This includes staying hydrated- did you know that the #1 reason for cheating on the Hcg Diet is dehydration?
-That’s the mind playing tricks (no Halloween pun intended) on you to let you know it needs water.
+That’s the mind playing tricks (no Halloween pun intended on you to let you know it needs water.
 That mind of yours is so clever isn’t it?

 There you go- my top tips for Halloween on the Hcg Diet.
 Not only will these tips help avoid the Hcg Diet cheat, but they will also help build those long term healthy habits.
 One more tip before I sign off… remember to have fun!
 Make a game of Halloween night, and enjoy yourself while feeling proud that you made it through the biggest candy holiday of the year!